SrChach/docker-guide/README.md

 # For assigning a name for our new running container
 docker container run --publish 80:80 --detach --name __NOMBRE_DE_PRUEBA__ nginx

+# We can test that's working by using
+curl localhost # curl localhost:80

 # for seeing the logs for our container
 docker container logs __NOMBRE_DE_PRUEBA__